0x1d/dbox/docs/contraption.md

 # Contraption

-A contraption is composition of [[sprocket|sprockets]].
+A contraption is composition of [[sprocket]].

 ## Elements
 - Sprockets a.k.a. sensors, actuators
-- Qontinuum a.k.a.
+- Qntinuum a.k.a.
 Distributed Message Queue #mqtt
-- Shroud a.k.a. software defined networking #sdn
+- Shroud a.k.a. virtual private cloud, software defined networking #sdn #vpc
-- Conduct a.k.a. #flow
+- Conductor a.k.a. #flow